esridc/opendata-search-component/README.md

 * `document.RegisterElement` - https://github.com/WebReflection/document-register-element and http://caniuse.com/#feat=custom-elements
 * The [Babel polyfill](http://babeljs.io/docs/usage/polyfill/)

 All of these polyfills come out to about 25kb minified and gzipped.
 Most of that is the Babel polyfill which is 22kb minified and gzipped.
-You could reduce this significantly with a [custom build of core.js](https://github.com/zloirock/core-js#custom-build)
+You could reduce this significantly with a [custom build of core.js](https://github.com/zloirock/core-js#custom-build).
+For example using `core-js/shim` instead of `babel-polyfill` saves about 6-7kb.

 ### Browser support